epsilon537/boxlambda/_drafts/dfx.markdown

 write_checkpoint -force dfx_project.static_route.dcp
 ```

-At this point the Vivado session may be closed.
+At this point, the Vivado session may be closed.

 Step 8: Create an implementation project for the Alternate RM
 =============================================================
-The implementation project consists for the routed static design checkpoint and the synthesized RM checkpoint:
+The implementation project consists of the routed static design checkpoint and the synthesized RM checkpoint:
 ```
 create_project -force -part xc7a100ticsg324-1L rm_impl_project
 add_files dfx_project.static_route.dcp